michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 ## Assumptions that Affect the Design
 - We assumed that there would only be two types of neighborhoods for each cell, ie the direct neighbours and the all-neighbours configuration
 - We assumed that the grid and simulation will always be displayed as a rectangle shape.

 #### Features Affected by Assumptions

-Some features that are affected by these assumptions are the addition of new types of cell shapes
+- Some features that are affected by these assumptions are the addition of new cell-types.
+For example, it will be difficult if the user all of a sudden want an image of a flower to be the view of a cell.

 ## New Features HowTo